Skip to main content

 Myrcene

-Analgesic properties and may enhance cannabinoid absorption across the blood-brain barrier.
+Analgesic properties and may enhance absorption of other aromatic compounds across the blood-brain barrier.

 Humulene